TertiusRoach/development-portfolio_1.00/src/front-end/README.md

 # Front-end Documentation

-Outlined below is my front-end development process, covering crucial links, resources, and terminal commands for installing key packages vital to my workflow.
+Outlined below is my front-end development process, presenting essential details including crucial links, valuable resources, and necessary terminal commands for installing key packages pivotal to optimizing my workflow.
+These meticulously curated elements serve as the foundation of my development environment, guaranteeing a streamlined and efficient process throughout the entire lifecycle from conception to implementation.

 <details>
   <summary>Table of Contents</summary>